Home » Student Loan Repayment

 Should Borrowers Stay in the SAVE Plan Forbearance?

 Millions of borrowers are in forbearance as legal challenges over a signature Biden administration initiative continue.
-Following a recent court ruling, the forbearance looks likely to continue for the foreseeable future, while even more uncertainty looms for borrowers.
+However, with President Trump's 2024 election victory, the forbearance could end shortly after he takes office in January 2025, with even more uncertainty looming for borrowers.

 The SAVE plan: What it is and why it’s under fire